GuideFor BusinessGrowing Elevator Market

 Traditional Home Elevators

 These are the full-sized passenger lifts that can carry multiple people and even wheelchairs.
-They’re becoming increasingly popular in larger Perth homes, particularly those being built or renovated in the northern suburbs.
+Larger Perth homes, especially those under construction or renovation in the northern suburbs, are increasingly adopting them.
 Installation typically requires a dedicated lift shaft and machine room, but the convenience and property value addition make them worthwhile for many families.

 Platform Lifts for Accessibility